IGME-202-2231/Retribution/README.md

 -   Camera Orientation: topdown
 -   Camera Movement: static camera
--   Player Health: player will have 3 hearts
+-   Player Health: player will have 3 lives
 -   End Condition: the game will end once a player loses all 3 of their lives
 -   Scoring: points are gathered by the amount of enemies the player is able to kill

 ### Game Description

-In this top-down shoot'em up, you play as Marcela, a simple demon looking for her next meal.
-Unfortunately for you, you made a miscalculation while casting your portal to the human realm, and found yourself appearing in the middle of the cities cathedral.
-Fight off the men of the cloth for as long as you're able.
+In this top-down shoot'em up, you play as Gustavo the Fungus- Gus for short.
+As you make your rounds of the Garden, you notice invasive foliage creeping in!
+Being the only one on the scene, you take up arms, and will fight them off for as long as possible.

 ### Controls